ysc2229-s1-23/DSA-Final-Project-Pathfinding-Algorithms/README.md

    However, Fringe Search may visit nodes that are irrelevant for the current iteration and A\*’s ordering means that it is more likely to find a goal state sooner than the Fringe Search.
    The relative costs of these differences determines which of A\* and Fringe Search performs better in specific problems.

 Note: the first three of these algorithms are guaranteed to always find the shortest path, and all have the same space complexity.
-However, there are clear differences in time complexity, and this becomes apparent in the visualisations.
+However, there are clear differences in time complexity, and this becomes apparent in the visualisations and verified in tests.

 We faced some challenges implementing Fringe Search (and attempting to implement IDA\*), which we will address in the next section.

 ## Challenges

 ### Visualisation
-Some challenges we faced include some bugs in clearing the screen, where the purple path was still there....
+Some challenges we faced include some bugs in clearing the screen which we managed to fix:
-We also had an issue with a flickering screen when trying to present the pathfinding statistics, which we realized was due to repeatedly updating the grid in the for loops.
-We solved this issue via ..
+- parts of the purple path were still there on the screen when we added more barriers after running it once and reran with the spacebar.
+- pathfinding statistics for previous run lingered even after we changed to a new algorithm and only changed when finding the next new path.

 ### Implementing algorithms
 While our implementation of Dijkstra's, A\* and BFS passed all our tests and managed to find the shortest path every time, we faced challenges implementing both IDA\* and Fringe Search.